thingsboard/thingsboard.github.io/docs/user-guide/install/windows.md

 #### Hardware requirements

-To run Thingsboard and third-party components on a single machine you will need at least 1Gb or RAM.
+To run Thingsboard and third-party components on a single machine you will need at least 2Gb of RAM (4Gb recommended).

 #### Third-party components installation